'Scary Moms' Are Part Of The Citizen War Against Pollution In Pakistan

 "They don't see it anymore," she says.

-Saeed, along with three other Pakistani entrepreneurs, co-founded a company to build a 25-foot, $20,000, solar-powered "smog tower" that will filter clean air for around 90,000 residents in its vicinity.
-Saeed says she hopes the project can be scaled up but acknowledged smog towers were a short-term solution.
+Saeed, along with three other Pakistani entrepreneurs, co-founded a company to build a 25-foot, $20,000, solar-powered "smog tower" that will filter clean air for about 90,000 residents in its vicinity.
+Saeed says she hopes the project can be scaled up but acknowledged smog towers are a short-term solution.

-"Even ten smog towers cannot solve the entire problem," she says.
+"Even 10 smog towers cannot solve the entire problem," she says.
 "We need to change our consumption."

-Then there's the Scary Moms.
+Then there are the Scary Moms.

 Ayesha Nasir, 35, leads this network of mothers in Lahore.
-They hope to raise awareness about how to keep children safe from smog and to reduce pollution by convincing parents to stop driving their kids to school and put them on school buses instead.
-(Nasir said the name, ScaryAmmi, or Scary Moms was a nod to the cliché of demanding South Asian mothers.)
+They hope to raise awareness about how to keep children safe from smog and to reduce pollution by persuading parents to stop driving their kids to school and put them on school buses instead.
+(Nasir said the name, ScaryAmmi, or Scary Moms, was a nod to the cliché of demanding South Asian mothers.)

 Nasir turned to activism after reaching the limits of what she could do to protect her four children from the air that hurt their throats, made them dizzy, inflamed their eyes and gave them headaches.

-She was advocating busing because "43% of the reason we have smog in Punjab is transport," Nasir says, referring to a February report by the U.N.'s Food and Agriculture Organization which analyzed air pollution in the Punjab.
+She was advocating busing because "43% of the reason we have smog in Punjab is transport," Nasir says, referring to a February report by the U.N.'s Food and Agriculture Organization that analyzed air pollution in the Punjab.
 Nasir sees the school run as a major factor.

-"There are schools in Lahore where, on average, two thousand cars go there in the morning," she says.
+"There are schools in Lahore where, on average, 2,000 cars go there in the morning," she says.

 Busing across Lahore fell out of favor as nearly two decades of militant attacks wreaked havoc across Pakistan.
 Chaperoning children became a protective instinct.
 Now, to assuage parents, Nasir said they were helping transport companies develop services that worried parents needed, like live dashcams, tracking locators and even a bus nanny.